 The “Mild Crisis” of the English Language in Japan

 With its great history, unparalleled economic development, cultural richness, and culinary diversity, Japan offers its visitors experiences marked by novelty and distinctiveness.
-Yet, once visitors cross the threshold of this Brave New World, the English language seizes to be the anchor dropped in a foreign country to secure one’s stay.
+Yet, once visitors enter the Land of the Rising Sun, the English language seizes to be the anchor dropped in a foreign country to secure one’s stay.
 For example, there are few signboards or warning signs in English that provide detailed directions or safety instructions.
 It is also not easy to ask public bus drivers for directions when you only speak English.
 Restaurants that offer menus in foreign languages are a rarity and the ones that do, prominently display the information.

 A favor for the English Language depends on how developed the country is